 Before reading the article and writing your questions in the comments section, I recommend to watch this video.
 It’s not long but covers the biggest part of questions on the topic.

 The good news is that you only need to memorize a few candlestick formations which are considered to be the most reliable ones.
 This will boost your chances to correctly identify entry points.
 In this article, we’ll introduce you to a Doji pattern.

 How to recognize and interpret a Doji pattern

 To overlook a Doji pattern on a chart, you must be blind.
 A candle stands out through its peculiar structure.
 It had nobody and its opening and closing prices are equal.
 A Doji with a body (even a short one) is considered to be an imperfect pattern.

 Plus, a Doji candle usually has two long wicks (tails).
 By looking at a candle’s body (if it has one) and its wicks, you can easily tell what’s going on in the market.

 If a Doji candle has no body, there is a balance between the bears and bulls.
 A small body indicates that the market has been taken over by either bulls, or bears.
 Because the body is too short, we can’t talk about a strong domination yet.
 This is when you need to take a look at the wicks.

-- Medium or long wicks are indication of significant price fluctuations.
+- Medium or long wicks are indications of significant price fluctuations.
 Short wicks signal that a price is moving within a narrow range.

 - Same-size wicks indicate a bears-bulls power balance.

-- If you see wicks of different sizes, there was a failed attempt to push a price in the direction of the longer wick.
+- If you see wicks of different sizes, there was a failed attempt to push a price in the direction of the long wick.